OPEN: MON - FRI 8AM - 5PM

 Delamination

-The plys that make up the board are made by glueing and pressing.
-Although good at adhesion, the glue used is not generally waterproof, which means that if the glue disintegrates, it will cause the plys to pull apart, causing irreparable damage.
+The plys within the board are created by glueing and pressing.
+Although good at adhesion, the glue used is not generally waterproof.
+If the glue disintegrates, the plys will pull apart, causing irreparable damage.

 When you cut plywood, you expose the edges.
-The plywood edges are a weak spot because they will absorb moisture much quicker than the surface.
+Plywood edges are weak spots because they absorb moisture much quicker than the surface.
 It is essential to make sure you seal plywood edges to protect the board.
-A good seal on the edges is one of the most crucial steps when waterproofing.

 Prevents warping